 There are two basic strategic digital marketing models to find and keep customers known as the 4 C’s and the POEM.
-Model your next product launch or campaign strategy with the 4 C’s in mind and ensure you have the right mix of media to stand out above the rest.
+Model your next product launch or campaign strategy with the 4 C’s in mind, and ensure you have the right mix of media to stand out above the rest.

 Use the 4 C’s model when planning your position in the market and how to effectively market your product.
-The 4 C’s is evolved version of the traditional 4 P’s Marketing Model (product, placement, price, promotion) – brings the consumer to the heart of the strategy instead of the product.
+The 4 C’s is an evolved version of the traditional 4 P’s Marketing Model (product, placement, price, promotion) – it brings the consumer to the heart of the strategy instead of the product.
 The 4 C’s are: Consumer (wants and needs), other Costs, Convenience and Communication.

 Price is no longer the sole driver as to why a consumer will choose your product over another.
 You cannot win in the long term by just having the lowest price.
 Each company or product now has other costs to consider beyond the cost of the actual product or service.
 These costs include costs to obtain or switch, environmental costs, political, social etc. For example, if you are considering purchasing a new laptop and deciding between a PC and Mac, the retail value is not the only “cost” considered.
 You will also likely consider the cost of learning new functionality or switching your programs over.
-There are countless of examples in almost every purchase a consumer makes.
+There are countless examples in almost every purchase a consumer makes.

 Paid media means just that – it’s advertising where you are paying for the space for your ads.
-Paid media tactics include banner ads, paid search, email lists, advertorials, sponsorships, etc. Marketers are generally able to control over their message, channels, formats and who sees their ad.
-Paid media generally has the highest reach and reasonably easy to control.
+Paid media tactics include banner ads, paid search, email lists, advertorials, sponsorships, etc. Marketers are generally able to take control over their message, channels, formats and who sees their ad.
+Paid media generally has the highest reach and is reasonably easy to control.

 The hardest to control, but the most trusted, is earned media.
 An advertiser does not have complete control across earned media – consumers and/or influencers can also control the message.
 Tactics include reviews and ratings, commenting on social media and forum comments – anything that is closer to “word of mouth.”
 Earned media tends to be the most powerful – for positive or negative reasons.
-If someone is upset about your product or company those negative reviews and comments can be a detriment to your business.
-But on the flip side if the right people have a great experience with your brand and shout it from the rooftops that can be the best thing that happens to your brand.
+If someone is upset about your product or company, those negative reviews and comments can be a detriment to your business.
+But on the flip side, if the right people have a great experience with your brand and shout it from the rooftops, that can be the best thing that happens to your brand.
 Another thing that impacts how much impact a negative or positive response can have on your business is the reach of the person or organization that is talking about you.

 These two models, 4C’s and Paid Owned Earned, are corner stones within digitalbrief training materials.
 With a great understanding of these concepts, many great digital marketing and media strategies can be developed.

 What strategic models do you use?
-Please post any insights or links so we can all share in the knowledge.
+Please post any insights or links, so we can all share in the knowledge.